+There were no other comprehensive income or loss reported in the three month and nine month periods ended October 1, 2011 and October 2, 2010.
 Certain items such as pension liability adjustments are presented as a separate component of shareholders' equity.
 The current period change in pension liability is included in other comprehensive loss and separately reported in the financial statements.
-Accumulated other comprehensive loss, as reflected in the Consolidated Balance Sheets under the equity section, is comprised of a pension liability adjustment of \$3,102,000, net of tax, at July 2, 2011 and December 31, 2010.
-There were no other comprehensive income or loss reported in the three months and six months ended July 2, 2011 and July 3, 2010.
+Accumulated other comprehensive loss, as reflected in the Consolidated Balance Sheets under the equity section, is comprised of a pension liability adjustment of \$3,102,000, net of tax, at October 1, 2011 and December 31, 2010.